-The 2013 season will be Servais Knaven’s third as a Sport Director and comes on the back of two successful campaigns calling the shots from the team car.
+The 2014 season will be Servais Knaven’s fourth as a Sport Director and comes on the back of three successful campaigns calling the shots from the team car.

 Knaven joined Team Sky in 2011 after 17 years as a rider which saw him win the 2001 Paris-Roubaix and claim a fine breakaway victory at the 2003 Tour de France.